mikeryan/ems-flasher/README.md

   * delete ROMs

 To write use --write, to read use --read, and to get the title listing use --title.
-You can specify the page (1 or 2) with --bank PAGENB.
+You can specify the page (1 or 2) with --page PAGENB.
 If no page is specified, page 1 is assumed.

 Write mode will write the ROM files specified on the command line to the selected page to the cart.
-Read mode will read the entirety of the page (32 megabits / 4 megabytes) into the ROM file specified.
-Specifying multiple ROMs will cause all of the ROMs to be written to the specified bank along with a menu to choose from them.
-Some ROMs support enhancements of the Super Game Boy or the Game Boy Color or both.
-For maximum compatibility, you shouldn't mix ROMs with different enhancements support on the same page.
-However, if you don't intend to use a Super Game Boy or a Game Boy Color, you can mix ROMs that support, resp., SGB or CGB enhancements with others that don't with the --force option.
+Specifying multiple ROMs will cause all of the ROMs to be written to the specified page along with a menu to choose from them.
+If you intend to use the card on a Super Game Boy or a Game Boy Color, you should isolate, resp., the Super Game Boy ROMs or the Game Boy Color ROMS on a same page and put the other ROMs on the other page.
+E.g., if you own a Game Boy Color, you could put all the Game Boy Color ROMs in page 1 and the Super Game Boy and Classic Game Boy ROMs in the other.
+Use --force to write ROMs from different models on the same page.
 This option is not necessary if the page already contains mixed ROMs.

+Read mode will read the ROMs specified on the command line from the specified page into files.
+ROMs are identified by the number of their first bank as printed by the --title command.

+It is also possible to backup an entire flash page or the Save RAM to a file with the --dump command.
+The command --restore can be used to restore an image taken with --dump back to the card.
+If these commands must apply on the Save RAM, use the --save option or end the filename by ".sav".
+Note that the Save RAM is not paged.

 Title mode does not require a file argument, and will print the ROM title listing to stdout.

-The --delete command will delete the ROMs whose bank numbers are specified in parmeters.
+The --delete command will delete the ROMs whose bank numbers are specified in parameters.
 The --format command will delete all the ROMs located on the chosen page.

 Additionally, all modes take a --verbose flag for giving more output.
-You can also adjust the block size, but it is recommended you leave this to the default of 4096 bytes for writing and 32 bytes for reading (used by the Windows software).

 For a full list of options, run the command with the --help flag.